OpenTechStrategies/MediaWikiMaps/README.md

 * `Id`: The identifier / name which markers can specify in order to be part of this layer.
 * `Label`: An HTML string which is rendered to the end user allowing them to toggle the layer on / off.

+#### Legend

+A legend table which will render on the SimpleMap

+* `Key`: The visual element to be rendered as the legend key.
+This can either be a hex code color or an image URL.
+* `Value`: An HTML string representing the value associated with the visual element.

 #### Example Settings Table